pgilad/www.giladpeleg.com/content/blog/aws-sns-topic-subscription-with-pagerduty-terraform/index.md

 ```

 We use the annoying yet working<sup>TM</sup> "play" on the `count` property, so that if the endpoint
-variable is unset (or is the empty string) we don't perform the subscription.
+variable is unset (is the empty string) we don't perform the subscription.

 Also note the `endpoint_auto_confirms` which is a required flag for Terraform when using `https` integration
 with an endpoint that can auto-confirm the subscription, like Pagerduty does.